 Rosa ‘Evelyn’ is a real showstopper with its large, intoxicating double apricot blooms.
-This cultivar is a modern English shrub rose introduced in 1991 by renowned rose breeder David Austin.
+This cultivar is a modern English shrub rose introduced in 1991 by renowned rose breeder David Austin and is showcased at some of the best rose gardens in the world.
 Each flower contains up to 100 petals with a pink tinge at the edges.

 Rosa ‘Evelyn’ produces a strong, fruity scent with hints of apricots and peaches.
 This shrub rose grows up to 5 feet tall and thrives in full sun in Zones 5 to 11.

 5) ‘Fragrant Cloud’ Rose

 Rosa ‘Fragrant Cloud’ is a stunning hybrid tea rose first introduced in 1963.
 This award-winning rose has large coral-pink double flowers tinged with orange or red.
 ‘Fragrant Cloud’ lives up to its name and produces a robust citrus-like fragrance similar to damask roses.

 ‘Fragrant Cloud’ roses are compact shrubs that grow up to 4 feet tall and approximately 3 feet wide.
 These roses grow best in full sun in Zones 4 to 11.